carterwsmith/se23-project2/README.md

 To run tests locally, run `python3 -m pytest` from the root directory.

+## Testing

+Features were tested with one positive test case per item being tested

 ### Essence
 Our group's adherence to the [Essence Standard](https://www.omg.org/spec/Essence/1.2/PDF) is documented in `essence.md`.